U.S. Department of Transportation

 State Planning and Research Program (SP&R).
 States are required to set aside funds for the State Planning and Research (SP&R) Program.
 Funding is provided for SP&R by a 2 percent set-aside from each State's apportionments of five programs: the National Highway Performance Program (NHPP); the Surface Transportation Block Grant Program (STBGP); the Highway Safety Improvement Program (HSIP); and the Congestion Mitigation Air Quality Improvement Program (CMAQ) Program; and the National Highway Freight Program (NHFP).
 At least 25 percent of these funds must be used for research, development, and technology purposes.
 States use these funds to conduct research aimed at solving specific transportation issues that arise at the State level, or they may leverage these funds by applying them toward Transportation Pooled Fund projects.
 States can also use these funds as the non-Federal match for Local/Tribal Technical Assistance Program (LTAP/TTAP) centers and for the University Transportation Centers.

-Finally, MAP-21 also authorizes three programs administered by the Office of the Assistant Secretary for Research and Technology:
+Finally, MAP-21 also authorizes programs administered by the Office of the Assistant Secretary for Research and Technology:

-For more information on these three programs, visit http://www.rita.dot.gov/offices.
+For more information on these programs, visit http://www.rita.dot.gov/offices.

 FHWA leadership accepted the challenge to "raise the bar" on R&T and adopted a strategic management framework developed with input from stakeholders.
 See Corporate Master Plan (CMP) for Research and Deployment of Technology & Innovation (FHWA-RD-03-077)